fommil/fpmortals/manuscript/complete.md

 must be evaluated to a *value* before the method is called.
 Scala introduces the notion of *by-name* parameters on methods with `a: =>A` syntax.
-These parameters are wrapped up as a zero argument function which is called every time the `A` is referenced.
-We seen *by-name* a lot in the typeclasses, which can avoid doing extraneous work.
+These parameters are wrapped up as a zero argument function which is called every time the `a` is referenced.
+We seen *by-name* a lot in the typeclasses.

 Scala also has *by-need* evaluation of values, with the `lazy`
 keyword: the code is evaluated exactly once to produce the value.